-The Sandy City Planning Commission is a seven member citizen board appointed by the City Council.
+The Sandy City Planning Commission consists of 7 regular members and 2 alternate members who are appointed by the mayor, with the advice and consent of the City Council.
 The Planning Commission makes a variety of decisions on diverse items of importance to the City and its residents.
 The following is a guide to Planning Commission Meetings.

 Most of the Planning Commission meetings will be held in the City Council Chambers located on the main level of City Hall, 10000 South Centennial Parkway (170 West).

 The Sandy City Planning Commission typically meets on the first and third Thursdays of each month with meetings beginning at 6:00 p.m., however check the current agenda for actual dates and start times.